daveho/freepoll/README.md

 # FreePoll

+**Note**: this branch is for the wxWidgets GUI that has been superceded in favor of the FLTK GUI.
+I do not plan to do any further development using wxWidgets.

 This is a somewhat experimental attempt to create an open source client program for the [iClicker](https://www.iclicker.com/) system for classroom polling.